Iasi Fast Facts

 Address: Str.
 Agatha Bârsescu 18

-Richly decorated in French-eclectic style, the theatre has one of the most splendid auditoriums in Europe.
+Richly decorated in French-eclectic style, Iasi National Theatre has one of the most splendid auditoriums in Europe.

 Traian Hotel